When is Ozark season 4 coming to Netflix? Latest news and what you need to know

 Did Helen die in Ozark?

-Yes – Ben wasn’t the only character to meet an untimely end, with Helen Pierce murdered by Navarro right in front of the Byrdes.
+That’s right, Ben wasn’t the only character to meet an untimely end in season four, as Helen Pierce was murdered by Navarro right in front of the Byrdes.

+The cartel lawyer had wanted Marty and Wendy dead so that she could take over their business, making her one of Ozark’s most threatening antagonists – that is, until she was unexpectedly shot in the head in Mexico.

+Hiro Koda, the stunt coordinator who orchestrated the brutal scene, told Express.co.uk: “When Helen was killed at the end, that was a very challenging sequence to do.
+It turned out perfectly and looked amazing but we had to work out her placement.

 Who’s in Ozark’s cast?